Mikelangelo007/Emotion_Recognition-by-voice/README.md

 Step 9: Run This code: Python train.py

 Step 10: Run this code: Python test.py "[Path of the voice message that is needed to check emotion]"

+Tip: In order to check validation files are recommended